CaskAle/iot-workshop/README.md

 - First, you will use a tool called [Node-RED](https://nodered.org/) to create an application on the Raspberry Pi that collects sensor information (temperature, humidity, and barometric pressure).
 - Following that, you will register the Raspberry Pi as an device in the IBM Cloud [Internet of Things service](https://cloud.ibm.com/catalog/services/internet-of-things-platform).
-- Finally, Node-RED application in the IBM CLoud that will store and act on the sensor data it receives from the Raspberry Pi.
+- Finally, you will create Node-RED application in the IBM Cloud that will store and act on the sensor data it receives from the Raspberry Pi.

-Two sets of instructions are provided for this workshop.
-If you have prior experience and would like to try and complete the exercise on your own, follow the [Advanced path](#advanced-path).
-Otherwise, if you prefer a more guided approach, choose the [Guided path](#guided-path).

 ## Prerequisites